Blebowski/CTU-CAN-FD/scripts/Readme.md

-    updVHDLPackage  If VHDL register map package with constants definition should be generated (y/n) updHeaderFile   If C Header file for register map should be generated (y/n) updLyxDocs      If Lyx documentation should be generated (y/n)
+    updVHDLPackage  If VHDL register map package with constants definition should be generated (y/n) updHeaderFile   If C Header file for register map should be generated (y/n) updLyxDocs      If Lyx documentation should be generated (y/n) updRTLRegMap    If VHDL RTL codes of register map should be implemented.